iiasa/message-ix-models/doc/global/water/supply.rst

 Hydrological Data Sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Basin-scale surface water availability is derived from global hydrological models that simulate the terrestrial water cycle:

-* **PCR-GLOBWB 2** (Sutanudjaja et al., 2018 :cite:`sutanudjaja_2018_pcrglobwb`): A global hydrological model at 5 arcmin resolution (~10km at equator) that simulates river discharge, soil moisture, and groundwater recharge
-* **CWatM** (Community Water Model; Burek et al., 2020 :cite:`burek_2020_cwatm`): A spatially distributed hydrological model representing water demand, supply, and environmental flows
+Basin-scale surface water availability is derived from the **CWatM** Community Water Model (Burek et al., 2020 :cite:`burek_2020_cwatm`), a spatially distributed global hydrological model that simulates runoff, groundwater recharge and environmental flows.
-* **Historical data** (1971-2000): Used for calibration and baseline water availability
-* **Future projections** (2020-2100): Derived from hydrological models forced by climate model outputs from CMIP5/CMIP6

-The hydrological model outputs provide monthly or seasonal water availability data that are spatially aggregated from grid cells to MESSAGE basins using area-weighted averages.
-For MESSAGE applications, seasonal or 5-yearly average values are typically used (Awais et al., 2024 :cite:`awais_2024_nexus`).
+CWatM is driven by the **ISIMIP3b** climate forcing ensemble:

+* **Five global climate models**: GFDL-ESM4, IPSL-CM6A-LR, MPI-ESM1-2-HR, MRI-ESM2-0 and UKESM1-0-LL, bias-adjusted against W5E5
+* **Three forcing scenarios**: ssp126, ssp370 and ssp585, reported in the model under the legacy RCP labels 2p6, 7p0 and 8p5
+* **Spatial resolution**: 0.5 degree global grid
+* **Projection period**: five-yearly values from 2015 to 2100

+Gridded monthly outputs are aggregated onto the MESSAGE basin delineation, the ensemble is collapsed to a cross-model mean per basin and month, and the resulting series is reduced to the five-yearly values used by MESSAGE (Awais et al., 2024 :cite:`awais_2024_nexus`).
+Three basins are entirely missing from the hydrological source and are excluded from the basin set.

 Temporal Variability
 ^^^^^^^^^^^^^^^^^^^^